Acumatica/Acumatica-WooCommerce/README.md

 ## Known Issues

-•	WooCommerce sales orders with Refunds are not handled in this customization package, it will be handled in the M2 release.
-The synchronization for orders of refunds statuses will be filtered.

-•	Synchronization of Non-Stock Items and Template Items will be handled in the M2 release.
-The errors might be occurred in case if it tries to synchronize Non-Stock Items and Template items.

-•	Synchronization of product availability will be handled in the M2 release.

 •	Synchronization of WooCommerce Grouped Products and External/Affiliate Products are not handled in this customization package.

-•	For Import/ Export filtering and mapping is not supported in this customization package.
-It will be available in an upcoming release.

 ## Copyright and License